Shape

 wide_line = sx 50 SQUARE

-wide_line = scalex 50 SQUARE
+wide_line = scalex 50 SQUAREsy y shape

-must be of the integer or float types and shape
+Returns shape scaled by y on the y axis. y must be of the integer or float types and shape must be of the shape type.

-Shorthand for the scaley
+Shorthand for the scaley function.

 Example: